Ellozac/piStats/README.md

 # piStats
 install packages `npm i`
-run the program default to port 80 `npm run start`
+to run the program default to port 80 `npm run start`